All About Delirium Tremens

 Once clients turn to a doctor for suspected DT, the medical staff will try to diagnose the condition by looking for preexisting signs.
 This can include irregular heartbeat and tremors.
 Patients might appear very nervous and get startled very easily.
 They will check magnesium and blood phosphate levels as well, and will do a toxicology screening.
 Once they determine that the client is suffering from delirium tremens, the medical team will start with the aggressive treatment as soon as possible.
 They will not waste time and wait for the condition to become worse.

 In order to treat delirium tremens, doctors will use sedatives while the client is suffering from the disease.
 The point is to relax the central nervous system.
 Moreover, Valium may also be prescribed by the doctors for a short time during the treatment.
-Treating DT is a vital part of the detoxification process so that the client can continue with rehabilitation without the risk of relapsing.

 At the same time, therapy might be suggested as well during this withdrawal period to support the individual going through rehabilitation.
 Some rehab facilities might wait until later to start with counseling, but there could be an advantage in starting earlier.
 Especially for long-term alcoholics, it will take time to really help them identify triggers for drinking, and find alternatives for alcohol.
 Extensive therapy will be needed to deal with the emotions and experiences that underly as reasons for alcohol abuse.